Medigap Plans explained! Discover how benefits, coverage & pricing work in our helpful, 2019 Medigap Guide.

-What is the history of Medigap Insurance?
+What is the history of Medigap Plan Insurance? (condensed)

-Thankfully, there have been many efforts to protect seniors as far back as The Baracus Amendments in 1980 for Medigap Insurance to protect against substandard and overpriced policies using a panel of standards to regulate insurance.
-Notice, Further Fraud and Kickback prevention: The Medicare and Medicaid Patient and Program Protection Act of 1987.
+Thankfully, there have been many efforts to protect seniors health insurance as far back as The Baracus Amendments in 1980 for Medigap Insurance to protect against substandard and overpriced policies using a panel of standards to regulate insurance.
+Further Fraud and Kickback prevention: The Medicare and Medicaid Patient and Program Protection Act of 1987.
 Additional protections included; The Medicare Catastrophic Coverage Act of 1988 an expansion of benefits to include outpatient drugs & limit employee co-payments for example.
-The H.R.4328 – Omnibus Consolidated and Emergency Supplemental Appropriations Act, 1999, Medicare Prescription Drug, Improvement, and Modernization Act and lastly, the Genetic Information Nondiscrimination Act.
+Notice, the H.R.4328 – Omnibus Consolidated and Emergency Supplemental Appropriations Act, 1999, Medicare Prescription Drug, Improvement, and Modernization Act and lastly, the Genetic Information Nondiscrimination Act.

-Before June 1, 2010, twelve (12) standardized Medigap plans existed labeled “Plan A through Plan L” ie: “Letter Plans”.
-Over time, some Medigap Plans have been removed with the addition of two new, letter plans.
-Any plans purchased prior to June 1, 2010, are grandfathered for life.
+Before June 1, 2010, twelve (12) standardized Medigap Plans existed labeled Plan A through Plan L or “Letter Plans”.
+Over the years, some Medigap Plans have been removed with the addition of two new plans.
+Any plans purchased prior to June 1, 2010 are grandfathered Medigap Plans for life.